ben-morehead/VertMeasure/README.md

 >
 > ![Dunk B](doc_src/demo_gif_2.gif)

-Using those videos as examples, the project produced jump values of ___ and ___ respectively, and also produced these demonstration videos to show exactly how the measurement was obtained.
+Using those videos as examples, the project produced jump values of 33.97 and 35.67 respectively, it also produced these demonstration videos to show exactly how the measurement was obtained.
 This is a built in piece of the software.

 > Tracking Vertical Jump via Shoulder Levels I
 >